 - Think about competing news stories.
 If you issue a release on the same day as a fire or when the President is in town, your story could get lost in the shuffle.

 - If there is a larger news event, hold your release for a quieter news day.

-- Read the “How to press pitch” to learn how to pitch the press on your story.
+- Read the “How to press pitch” section of this toolkit to learn how to pitch the press on your story.

 - One strategy for getting attention for your release is to tie your announcement to a relevant event or to a current news issue.